1:00 pm - 3:00 pm

 Presently, she is the vice president of the German Society on Boron Neutron Capture Therapy and Chair of the Working Group on Phosphorus Chemistry under the umbrella of the German Chemical Society (GDCh).

-Main research interests are focused on food quality and food safety assessment, particularly regarding the developing of new analytical methods and new strategic approaches dedicated to the food profiling and food characterization.
-Member of many Scientific and Organizing committees of international congresses: CoCoTea2011, 2013, 2017, Pigments in foods series, IVAS2017, EuroFoodChem 2015 and 2017, among other international and national congresses.
+Main research interests are focused on food quality and food safety assessment, particularly regarding the development of new analytical methods and new strategic approaches dedicated to the profiling and characterization of foods and food ingredients.
+Another key interest is related to the development and characterization of functional ingredients for food and food supplements, often starting from by-products/wastes obtained from agri-food chains.

 You can read the abstract for the talk High-value food ingredients from agri-food by-products and wastes: overview, strategies and prebiotic oligosaccharides as case study here.